sjleo1/VGG16-OpenCL/README.md

 Just as tiling data from global to local memory reduced redundant memory reads, more optimization is possible by further tiling from local memory to private memory (register).

-In the previous technique, it has been assumed that each work-item (thread) works for single output pixel or element in a feature map or matrix.
-However, each work-item still has to read value from multiple input pixels or elements adjacent to each other.
+In the previous technique, it had been set for each work-item (thread) to work for single output pixel/element in a feature map/matrix.
+However, each work-item still has to read value of multiple input pixels/elements adjacent to each other.

-For example, in order to do the 3 $\times$ 3 convolution operation, a work-item has to read nine input pixels tiled into local memory.
-That's equivalent of **9 local memory reads for a single output pixel**.
-What if we assign multiple output pixels to a work-item (more work per thread), while also tiling necessary input pixels into private memory (tiling to registers)?
+For example, a work-item has to read nine input pixels tiled into local memory, for the 3 $\times$ 3 convolution operation.
+That's equivalent to **9 local memory reads for a single output pixel**.

+What if we assign multiple output pixels to a work-item (more work per thread), while also tiling input pixels into private memory (tiling to registers)?

 Assuming four pixels are assigned to a work item, single work-item produces 16 local memory reads for four output pixels, leading to **4 local memory reads per output pixel**. ***Roughly speaking***, we can expect it to be twice fast as the previous one.